lsst-ts/ts_m2gui/doc/user-guide/user-guide.rst

 The first row is the forces in x, y, and z directions.
 The second row is the moments in x, y, and z directions.

-For the TMA azimuth movement, you should expect to see the moments are smooth with intermittent peaks to reflect the acceleration/deceleration of TMA.
+When the TMA moves in azimuth, expect to see smooth and almost constant mirror moments, interrupted by peaks caused by the TMA acceleration/deceleration.
-For the TMA elevation movement, you should see the change of force-y,z and moment-x to reflect the supportors of M2 (peaks reflect the TMA's acceleration/deceleration as well).
+For the movement in elevation, y and z mirror forces shall change with cos/sin of the TMA elevation - maximum z force magnitude observed at the zenith, maximum y force magnitude at the horizon.

+The x moment shall reflect the supportors of mirror.
-When the TMA is on the zenith/horizon, the supportors of M2 are the axial/tangent actuators.
+If the TMA is at the zenith, the mirror is supported by axial actuators.
-If the TMA is on the horizon, the M2 has the maximum moment-x to be around ~1250-1300 N.
+When the TMA is at the horizon, tangent actuators are supporting the mirror mass (counteracting mirror gravity force).
-This means if you see the moment-x has the value higher than this in any case, something should be wrong.
+At the horizon, there is x moment caused by the mirror's tendency to flip.
+The maximum value of that moment shall be around 1250-1300 N*m.
+If the x-moment value is higher than the expected maximum, something is wrong with the mirror or its control system.
-If you see any unexpected behaviors of moments, something should be wrong as well.
+Also, any unexpected moment change should be investigated.

 .. _lsst.ts.m2gui-user_hardpoint_selection: